 Holding an important place in the pages of history, the famous pagoda was once home to the former ruling house of Zhou, Tang and Qin.

-Marking the end of the once vitally important trading route known as the Silk Road, the Pagoda is also conveniently close to both the Bell Tower of Xi’an and the important Terracotta Warriors burial sites.
+Marking the end of the once vitally important trading route known as the Silk Road, the Pagoda is close to both the Bell Tower of Xi’an and the important Terracotta Warriors burial sites.

 15. The Sacred Way